-The goal of this program is to address the growing demand for analytical capabilities in solving business problems that are demanded by a variety of employers within the United States.
-Research results from public and private sectors show that there are substantially fewer experts in the field of business data analytics than there are opportunities for them.
+The goal of this Master of Applied Business Analytics (MABA) program is to address the growing demand for analytical capabilities in solving business problems that are demanded by a variety of employers within the United States.
+Research results from public and private sectors show that there are substantially fewer experts in the field of business analytics than there are opportunities for them.

-All decisions regarding admissions to the M.A.B.A. program are made through the ofﬁce of the Chair of the IOTM department.
+All decisions regarding admissions to the MABA program are made through the academic director for the MABA program.

 The admission decision will be based on a composite profile of the applicant including test scores, academic background, grades, work experience, letters of reference, and also the statement of purpose.
-Applicants whose native language is not English have to satisfy the TOEFL requirements of the UToledo College of Graduate Studies.
-The typical admitted student in the M.A.B.A. program has at least a 2.7 undergraduate GPA and 500 on the GMAT or equivalent score in the GRE.
-Additional requirements include proficiency in spreadsheets and a programming language, a calculus course with C or better both of which may be met by taking courses if necessary after a provisional admission.
+The typical admitted student in the MABA program has at least a 2.7 undergraduate GPA and 500 on the GMAT or equivalent score in the GRE.
+Additional requirements include proficiency in spreadsheets and a programming language and a calculus course with C or better, both of which may be met by taking courses if necessary after a provisional admission.
 The following documents are required for admission to the program:

 1. Ofﬁcial transcripts from each post-secondary institution attended.

-2. Ofﬁcial GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) or GRE score sent directly by educational testing service to the College of Graduate Studies.
-The minimum GMAT score is 500 (equivalent score in the GRE), must be no more than ﬁve years old.
+2. Ofﬁcial GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) or GRE score sent directly by the educational testing service to the College of Graduate Studies.
+The minimum GMAT score is 500 (equivalent score in the GRE) and must be no more than ﬁve years old.

 3. The GMAT may be waived for applicants who have earned: